nanostores/nanostores/README.md

 })
 ```

-`onAction` event has two event handlers as properties inside.
+`onAction` event has two event handlers as properties inside:
 `onError` that catches uncaught errors during the execution of actions
 and `onEnd` after events has been resolved or rejected.